Henauxg/bevy_quinnet/README.md

     - Send ordered reliable messages to the clients
     - Receive (ordered or unordered) reliable messages from any client
 - Both client & server accept custom protocol structs/enums defined by the user as the message format.
+- Communications are encrypted, and the client can [authenticate the server](#certificates-and-server-authentication).

 Although Quinn and parts of Quinnet are asynchronous, the APIs exposed by Quinnet for the client and server are synchronous.
 This makes the surface API easy to work with and adapted to a Bevy usage.
 The implementation uses [tokio channels](https://tokio.rs/tokio/tutorial/channels) to communicate with the networking async tasks.